katzenpost/docs/drafts/mix_plugin_subscription.rst

 message containing all of the messages that came after last_message_id.

+FIXME: Surely this is wrong because the server needs to receive a "recipient" or "service-name" and calling this a spool_id is not correct in so far as there may be certain applications wishing to provide multiple spools and therefore the "service-name" will not be sufficient to specify the precise spool.

 Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each current subscription to the spool, the server application will send to the katzenpost server new_messages(subscription_id, app_messages) messages containing the new messages.

+FIXME: This wording is misleading because not all applications using this pubsub mechanism will have a need to write into a spool-like datastructure.
+Consider a mixnet service that simply gives the time of day every hour or so.
+Or generates a random number and so on.

 When the server application receives an unsubscribe(subscription_id) message, it removes that subscription ID from the list of